ntbies/ntbies_services/ntbies_services_invoices/README.md

-# NTBIES Services for Odoo 18
+# NTBIES Services for Odoo 17

 ## Overview

-NTBIES Services modules for Odoo enables seamless integration with NTBIES services, allowing users to extract data from invoices and expenses and automatically integrate them into Odoo.
+NTBIES Services module for Odoo enables seamless integration with NTBIES services, allowing users to extract data from invoices and expenses and automatically integrate them into Odoo.
 This module fills the gap in the digitization module for the community versions of Odoo, aiming to simplify and automate the handling of vendor bills and expenses through digital extraction services.

 ### Key Features

-- Automatic data extraction from bills and expenses.
+- Automatic data extraction from invoices and receipts.
 - Integration with NTBIES platform for advanced digitization.
-- Supports Odoo versions 18.
+- Supports Odoo versions 17.
 - Configurable settings for manual or automatic data extraction.
 - User account credit system for service usage.